h2gglobe/h2gglobe/SimultaneousSignalFitting/README.txt

 	- Second Higgs searches
 These can be turned off with --skipSecondaryModels

-The code should take about 20mins to run locally and should provide with you a parametric model in the file specified under --outfilename.
+The code should take about 30mins to run locally and should provide with you a parametric model in the file specified under --outfilename.
 You should check that the plots in the top level of the SimultaneousSignalFitting/plots directory show good fits and a smooth interpolation.
 You can also check (using scripts/checkYield.py) that the yields and eff*acc agrees with the binned model calculation from Macros/makeEffAcc.py.

+If you want you can run with the option --skipPlots.
+This should speeds things up as plotting the model takes sometime for RooFit to compute.

 -------------------------------------
 Setting up the datfiles